mbutz/sonic-pi-midi-live-looper/README.md

 ```

 Note: The path syntax is for Linux.
 You will have to adjust the path if working with Windows or MacOSX.

-## Known Issues

-* I had some difficulties to synchronise the recording and the playback.
-It sometimes happens, that e. g. you have a 4-beat- and a 8-beat-loop.
-After playing around with the `Live Looper` some time the 8-bar-loop recording will start playing 4 beats too early.
-I have no idea why this is happening.
-Any hints are highly appreciated.
-* As Sonic Pi records faithfully you will have to have a good timing while playing live sound to achieve the wanted results.
-Nevertheless I think there are some latency issues involved.
-This might be due to hardware limitations; I would highly appreciate if I could simplify the code as much as possible to reduce hardware load.
-Also here any tips are highly appreciated.
-Maybe it is a bug ...